Sunday, June 30, 2024

 This ended up turning into a much bigger ordeal.
 The valves for my system were a little different from what he typically worked with and of course, the valve that wasn't working was difficult to get to and so we had to dig out the sprinkler box.
 We took the valve apart and cleaned it out but then had an extremely difficult time getting it back together.
 And when we did, it still didn't work.
 Before we messed with it, it would at least turn on manually, but after taking it apart and putting it back together, it wasn't even turning on manually anymore.
 It was now after 11:00 PM, he never had made it over to see his cousin, and we were in a worse position than we had been before we started.

-John had been planning to fly back to Southern Utah early this morning, but altered his schedule so he could come back and help me fix the problem this morning.
+John had been planning to fly back to Southern Utah early this morning, but altered his schedule so he could come back and help me fix the problem.
 But he and his brother had swapped cars (his brother had been down in Southern Utah and Vegas while John was up here) and John had to get that car back to the his brother at the airport.
 In Wesley’s immortal words from The Princess Bride, this didn’t leave much time for dilly-dallying.

 I was at Home Depot as soon as they opened this morning, but they didn't have a valve exactly like what I needed.
 But I bought a few things, called my neighbor Rob on my way home (at 7:30 on Sunday morning) to see if he by chance had a valve like the one I had, and then texted John when I returned home.
 He ran back over and things came together.
 Even though the valve wasn't exactly the same, we were able to use it and after swapping the top part of the newly purchased valve with the top of the faulty valve, everything started working again.